-This Chicken Francese is a recipe near and dear to my heart as I used to watch my Mom and Grandmother cook this together when I was a little girl.
-Of course I had to make my version dairy free, gluten free and alcohol free while still making it so delicious they will be licking the sauce off their plates.
+This Chicken Francese is a recipe near and dear to my heart.
+I used to watch my Mom and Grandmother cook this together when I was a little girl.
+Of course, I had to make my version dairy-free, gluten-free, and alcohol-free.
+It is still so delicious they will be licking the sauce off their plates.
 You may also like this Chicken Marsala recipe.

 Why You'll Love This Recipe

-In less than 45 minutes you can be enjoying this Chicken Francese with it's crispy coating and the most amazing lemony sauce that is truly worthy of serving to company but also perfect for any day of the week.
+In less than 45 minutes you can be enjoying this Chicken Francese with its crispy coating and the most amazing lemony sauce.
+This dish is truly worthy of serving to company but also perfect for any day of the week.

 Ingredients You Will Need

-Eggs: Eggs are a good source of protein and vitamins and are one of the few foods that should be classified as "superfoods".
+Eggs: Eggs are a good source of protein and vitamins.
+They are one of the few foods that should be classified as "superfoods".

 Almond milk: Almond milk is a plant based milk substitute made from almonds.
 It is dairy free and does not contain lactose.

-Salt and pepper: Salt enhances and balances flavors, while ground black pepper adds a gentle heat, improving the overall flavor of a dish.
+Salt and pepper: Salt enhances and balances flavors.
+Ground black pepper adds a gentle heat, improving the overall flavor of a dish.

-Extra virgin olive oil: Olive oil stands out as an excellent choice for sautéing, adding richness and enhancing the natural flavors of foods with its versatility.
+Extra virgin olive oil: Olive oil stands out as an excellent choice for sautéing.
+It adds richness and enhances the natural flavors of foods with its versatility.

 Ghee: Incorporating ghee into this sauce adds a rich, nutty flavor.
-Ghee is clarified - meaning impurities have been removed, resulting in a pure and clear form of butterfat with lower lactose content than butter.
+Ghee is clarified, meaning impurities have been removed.
+This results in a pure and clear form of butterfat with lower lactose content than butter.
 This ghee is my favorite and you can use PennysPrimal15 for a discount!

-Arrowroot flour: Arrowroot powder (or flour), a versatile thickening agent in recipes, serves as an excellent alternative to cornstarch or flour without impacting the flavor of a dish.
-Additionally, it's worth noting that arrowroot powder and arrowroot flour are interchangeable, allowing you to use either one in your cooking.
+Arrowroot flour: Arrowroot powder (or flour) is a versatile thickening agent in recipes.
+It serves as an excellent alternative to cornstarch or flour without impacting the flavor of a dish.
+Additionally, it's worth noting that arrowroot powder and arrowroot flour are interchangeable.
+You can use either one in your cooking.

-Apple cider vinegar: Apple cider vinegar, a type of vinegar made from fermented apple juice, adds a tangy acidity and fruity undertones to dishes like a summer slaw, enhancing its flavor with a refreshing kick.
+Apple cider vinegar: Apple cider vinegar, a type of vinegar made from fermented apple juice, adds a tangy acidity and fruity undertones to dishes.
+For instance, it can enhance the flavor of a summer slaw with a refreshing kick.

 Lemon: Lemon slices adds a fresh, bright, and tangy element, which can help balance the richness of the other ingredients.

-Parsley: Parsley brings a burst of fresh, herby goodness to soups, giving them a nice lift and adding a bit of vibrant flavor.
+Parsley: Parsley brings a burst of fresh, herby goodness to soups.
+It gives them a nice lift and adds a bit of vibrant flavor.

 Instructions